gregchlosta/option-ts/README.md

 # @gregchlosta/option-ts

-> Simple implementation of TypeScript Option type with Pattern Matching
+> Simple implementation of Option type with Pattern Matching for TypesScript

 ## The `Option<T>` and Its Advantages Over Null Values